JuliaSeismo/SeisBase.jl/docs/src/Help/help.rst

 Command-Line Help
 *****************

 A great deal of additional help functions are available at the Julia command prompt.
-All SeisIO functions and structures have their own docstrings.
+All SeisBase functions and structures have their own docstrings.
 For example, typing *?SeisData* at the Julia prompt produces the following:

 ::